sloganking/FbxToMimic/README.md

 ## Project requirements

-Because JsonToMimic.py is not currently able to work with rotation data unless there is a return character after every ",L,", the euler rotation data for animations inside .fbx files must be formatted as shown.
+JsonToMimic.py is not currently able to work with rotation data unless there is a return character after every ",L,".
+This means the euler rotation data for animations inside .fbx files must be formatted as shown.

 ![Correct Format](https://i.imgur.com/WcOOPNS.png)